Home | News | Live Dates | Recordings+Shop | C.V. | Photos | Contact | Links

 Paul Colbert, writing in the sleevenote to the original release of Sounds Like Bromley claimed “…the Voice of God Collective are making a sound rarely heard – their own.”
 Which is why, listening to the album a millennium and several decades later, we can say that the band still sound fresh and modern.

 That alone would be a good reason to reissue this, the first BJ and the Voice of God Collective album, and the first of Mr Jenkins’ series of pungent observations of his South East London manor.
-Other good reasons include the quality of the musicianship (Billy has consistently brought great young musicians together for his recordings) and the genius of the Trimmer/Jenkins writing team, already almost a decade old by the early 80s.
+Other good reasons include the quality of the musicianship (Billy has consistently brought great young musicians together for his recordings) and the talents of the Trimmer/Jenkins writing team, already almost a decade old by the early 80s.

-It is also instructive to reassess Sounds in the light of the current interest in so called ‘punk jazz’.
+It is also instructive to reassess 'Sounds...' in the light of the current interest in so called ‘punk jazz’.
 You could make the argument that this was the first attempt to make jazz with punk attitude (the original press release points out the ‘deliberate insertion of an instrument performed by a musician unfamiliar with it’s technique…).
 Billy’s extraordinary guitar playing, all sharp elbows, still sounds revolutionary today.

 What is extraordinary is that this ground-breaking album has languished in the analogue version of a Bromley lock up for 25 years.
-It’s not before time that Sounds get’s a digital release, re-mastered from the virgin vinyl, and that a new generation get the chance to hear one of the essential British records – of any genre.
+It’s not before time that Sounds gets a digital release, re-mastered from the virgin vinyl, and that a new generation get the chance to hear one of the essential British records – of any genre.

 return to top of page